lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-nav.rst

     Figure 4: The Portal User Interface (UI) for querying the DP0.2 catalogs.

+**9.** Use the mouse to hover-over the components of the UI and see pop-up explanations of the functionality.

-**9.** Review the 8 main components of the UI, labeled A through H in Figure 4, that are used together to query (search) and retrieve data.
+**10.** Review the 8 main components of the UI, labeled A through H in Figure 4, that are used together to query (search) and retrieve data.

 * A: Drop-down menu of the available DP0.2 catalogs.
 * B: Drop-down menu of tables available for the selected catalog.
 The ``Object`` table is selected by default.